-swap contracts may not be assigned without the consent of the counterparty; potential default of the counterparty to the swap; absence of a liquid secondary market for any particular swap at any time; and possible inability of the High Income Fund to close out the swap transaction at a time that otherwise would be favorable for it to do so. - Equity Securities Risk.
+(1) swap contracts may not be assigned without the consent of the counterparty; (2) potential default of the counterparty to the swap; (3) absence of a liquid secondary market for any particular swap at any time; and (4) possible inability of the High Income Fund to close out the swap transaction at a time that otherwise would be favorable for it to do so. - Equity Securities Risk.
 This is the risk that the value of equity securities may fluctuate, sometimes rapidly and unpredictably, due to factors affecting the general market, an entire industry or sector, or particular companies.
 These factors include, without limitation, adverse changes in economic conditions, the general outlook for corporate earnings, interest rates or investor sentiment; increases in production costs; and significant management decisions.
-This risk is greater for small- and medium-sized companies, which tend to be more vulnerable to adverse developments than larger companies. - Preferred Stock Risk.
-In the event an issuer is liquidated or declares bankruptcy, the claims of owners of bonds take precedence over the claims of those who own preferred and common stock.
-If interest rates rise, the fixed dividend on preferred stocks may be less attractive, causing the price of preferred stocks to decline.
+This risk is greater for small- and medium-sized companies, which tend to be more vulnerable to adverse developments than larger companies.